OAbouHajar/projectEIH/fronEnd/webApp/README.md

 1. **The Search input:**
-   In this screen the user can seach for any Irish addresses.
+   The search box has an integrated Address autocomplete, which create a compatibility to have one search mechanizm.
-   The search box use the Google Auto complete API to give the user the ability to get the correct address and save their time during emergency moments.
+   In this screen the user can seach for any Irish addresses The search box use the Google Auto complete API to give the user the ability to get the correct address and save their time during emergency moments.
    To be able to list the address from another countries than Ireland, the country code with in the restrictions atribute in the files below should